The pressure to drop it — worked.

 What are your potential savings with a switch?

-For example, for an $500K uninsured mortgage (25-year amortization), securing a rate that's even 0.20% lower could save you thousands over your term:
+For example, for a $500K uninsured mortgage (original 25-year amortization), securing a rate that's even 0.20% lower could save you thousands over your term:

 The point is that being able to switch lenders could save homeowners more cash — especially for those who may really need the budget room.